ImRyanFromIT/imryanfrom.it/content/posts/Build-A-Blog/index.md

 (Get-Item 'HKLM:\').OpenSubKey('SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Ciphers', $true).CreateSubKey('AES 256/256')
 New-ItemProperty -path 'HKLM:\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Ciphers\AES 256/256' -name 'Enabled' -value '1' -PropertyType 'DWord' -Force | Out-Null
 {{< /highlight >}}

+#### Certificates
+There are a lot of great resources online for creating your own SSL certificates.
+[Let’s Encrypt](https://letsencrypt.org/) and [OpenSSL](https://www.openssl.org/) are both great tools with step-by-step tutorials.
+Choose whichever you want and create your own.
+One important note that tripped me up though, is that you’ll need the HTTP port opened.
+A lot of ISPs block this by default so definitely go check before you start.
+If you find yourself blocked by that you can always purchase an SSL from a store online.
+Alternatively you can probably just spin up a VM in Azure/AWS/GCP/whatever and generate it on their networks.